 In recent years, Larry has made several trips to visit his alma mater and cheer on the Mountain Lions.

-To send flowers to Mr. Larry Cart's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Larry Cart, please visit our floral store.